 - For live captioning services for students with related accommodations, please contact email@example.com so services can be scheduled in advanced.

-Pre-record lecture presentations and post to YouTube and Blackboard
+Create lecture and other video presentations and post to YouTube and Blackboard

 Create engagement in your videos by using: PlayPosit: